Configurable Fairness: Direct Optimization of Parity Metrics via Vision-Language Models: Related work

 \section{Related work}

-\subsection{Fairness in image recognition}
+\subsection{Fairness in Image Recognition}

-Algorithmic fairness considers inequity between demographic or geographic groups in terms of aspects like recognition accuracy and spurious label association~\cite{goyal2022fairness}, or robustness to noise and perturbation~\cite{nanda2021fairness, dooley2022robustness}.
-Fairness approaches assuming sensitive attribute labels are available include disentangling target and sensitive attribute information of image representations~\cite{park2021learning}, model worst-case generalization~\cite{sagawa2019distributionally}, and data balancing by resampling~\cite{li2019repair, yan2020fair, agarwal2022does} or augmentation~\cite{d2024improving}.
-Fairness approaches unaware of sensitive attributes do not require attribute labels which are often unavailable in practice.
-Therefore in such approaches researchers detect difficult samples influential to overall training costs in model latent space and up-weight under-represented samples or clusters~\cite{krishnakumar2021udis, seo2022unsupervised, Ahn2023mitigating}.
-Alternatively, attribute classifiers have been built by splitting samples into binary groups with maximized predicted probabilities~\cite{li2022discover}.
-These approaches have shown efficacy on multiple vision benchmark datasets through tackling worst-case samples to promote performance equalization across the dataset.
-However, there lacks flexibility or control in achieving parity between sample group partitions which are defined by various fairness standards in reality (e.g. how many groups to consider, and how to differentiate them).
-Therefore, we contribute to the set of approaches to fair learning without sample-level attribute label, which allows to define attributes by descriptive text and cluster data samples by attribute relevance inferred by CLIP.
+Algorithmic fairness considers inequity between sensitive groups in terms of aspects like model recognition accuracy, spurious label association~\cite{goyal2022fairness}, or robustness to noise and perturbation~\cite{dooley2022robustness, nanda2021fairness}.
+Most fairness approaches assume that sensitive attribute labels are available from the whole dataset.
+Further, this work addresses disentangling target and sensitive attribute information from image representations~\cite{park2021learning, park2022fair}, generalizing to worst cases~\cite{sagawa2019distributionally}, and data balance by resampling~\cite{agarwal2022does, li2019repair, yan2020fair} or augmentation~\cite{d2024improving, li2022cat, ramaswamy2021fair}.
+However, the requirement on sample-level sensitive attribute labels are often unavailable in real-world data; due to legal or privacy concerns.
+Therefore, \textbf{fairness approaches unaware of sensitive attributes} are gaining more popularity, which is one of the motivations for our proposed method.
+In such existing approaches, researchers detect samples difficult to classify and influential to overall training costs in the model latent space and up-weight under-represented samples or clusters~\cite{Ahn2023mitigating, chai2022fairness, espinosa2024efficient, krishnakumar2021udis, seo2022unsupervised}.
+Alternatively, attribute classifiers are built by splitting samples into binary groups with maximized predicted probabilities~\cite{li2022discover}.
+These methods have shown efficacy on multiple image datasets through tackling worst-case samples to promote minority group performance.
+Further approaches identify biased attributes interpretable to humans by using synthesized images of generative models trained on the dataset~\cite{zhang2024distributionally}, or captions of mispredicted images~\cite{kim2024discovering}.
+We contribute to the set of approaches that do not require sample-level attribute labels beyond those provided for the target.
+Moreover, we propose robust and widely applicable objectives that directly enhance parity-based fairness, which has been relatively underexplored in the literature.